 Nothing says fall like pumpkins, but don't limit yourself to jack-o-lanterns and pumpkin spice lattes - there's way more to explore about this colorful squash.

-In the US, quince trees were once common in colonial home gardens and on farms.
-These days, you may have to hunt around for quince - they are not a common fruit, after all - but certainly the hunt is worth it simply for their fragrance.
-Oh, and they taste pretty good too!
+Quince trees were once common in colonial home gardens and on farms.
+These days, you may have to hunt around for quince - but certainly the fruit is worth it!